 - Strata titles.

-Appointments maybe required with a Building Surveyor if our One Stop Shop team cannot assist with your enquiry.
+Appointments may be required with a Building Surveyor if our Development Services Information team cannot assist with your enquiry.

-For residential (class 1 and 10) buildings you can apply for an uncertified building permit (BA2), and the City of Albany will complete the Certificate of Design Compliance (CDC) as part of the building permit process, or you can engage a private certifier to issue the CDC, and then apply for a certified building permit (BA1).
+For residential (class 1 and 10) buildings you can apply for an uncertified building permit (BA2), and the City of Albany will complete the Certificate of Design Compliance (CDC) as part of the building permit process.
+Alternatively you can engage a private certifier to issue the CDC as part of a certified building permit application (BA1).

 For more information on submitting a building permit and fees see FAQ & Information Sheets.

-For more information regarding the requirements of the Building Act 2011 and the Building Regulations 2012, including the building permit forms (BA1 and BA2), and Notices and Applications, please refer to the Building Commission website.
+For more information regarding the requirements of the Building Act 2011 and the Building Regulations 2012, including building permit forms, Notices and Applications, please refer to the Building Commission website.

 The City of Albany Seniors Committee initiated the Liveable Housing Guidelines in October 2012 to provide seniors with helpful information when planning to renovate or build a home.
 To find out more, please see our Accessible & Inclusive Communities Page.